cmdcolin/oddgenes/README.md

 Another 1bp exon is discussed here https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177959

-Microexons in general are a topic and are "involved in important biological processes in brain development and human cancers" (ref https://www.cell.com/molecular-therapy-family/nucleic-acids/fulltext/S2162-2531(23)00013-6) yet are commonly misannotated (e.g. in plants https://www.nature.com/articles/s41467-022-28449-8)
+Microexons in general are an interesting topic and are "involved in important biological processes in brain development and human cancers" (ref https://www.cell.com/molecular-therapy-family/nucleic-acids/fulltext/S2162-2531(23)00013-6) yet are commonly misannotated (e.g. in plants https://www.nature.com/articles/s41467-022-28449-8)

+See also cryptic splicing

 ### 0bp length exon